4ndr34z/shells/README.md

 ### Youtube video
 [Link](https://youtu.be/HDrzqiyKQtA)

+## Version 1.7.5
+- Added option under PowerShell for staged loading of https://github.com/Sh3lldon/FullBypass.
+-- This has embedded Full AMSI Bypass and Constrained Language Mode bypass -- SSL option is not working atm.

 ## Version 1.7.4
 - Changed payload for Python Embedded.
 Not saving script to disk anymore
 - Obfuscated the Python revshell some